 Why Buyers Fail To Get Approved For A Mortgage via Sharon Paxson

-About the author: This article on “What NOT To Do Before Closing On A House” was written by Luke Skar of MadisonMortgageGuys.com.
-As the Social Media Strategist, his role is to provide original content for all of their social media profiles as well as generating new leads from his website.
+About the author: This article on “What To Avoid Before Closing On A Home” was written by Luke Skar of MadisonMortgageGuys.com.
+As the Social Media Strategist, his role is to provide original content for all of their social media profiles as well as generate new leads from his website.

 We provide award-winning customer service to clients who need to purchase a home or refinance an existing mortgage.